w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

-Show examples of different types of menus, such as navigational, fly-out, and application menus.
+Show examples of different types of navigation menus, such as static, fly-out, and mega menus.
 Explain the different scenarios where each of them can be used.
 For references on the different types of menus and their uses, see the WAI tutorials on [Menus](https://www.w3.org/WAI/tutorials/menus/).

 Explain styling conventions for menus, such as location, appropriate size, and ability for menus and menu items to resize depending on different user configurations.
 For references on how to apply accessible menu styles, see the WAI tutorial on [Menu Styling](https://www.w3.org/WAI/tutorials/menus/styling/).